 How do you calculate the interest?

-When you use M1 Borrow, interest will accumulate for each day that you use your portfolio line of credit.
+When you use an M1 Margin Loan, interest will accumulate for each day that you use your portfolio line of credit.

 How am I billed?

 Your bill will be available at the end of each month, and you will only need to pay for the line of credit borrowed.